 Our highly talented team of specialist litigation, arbitration and regulatory lawyers make up our International Arbitration Group.
 The team of lawyers practise general commercial arbitration, and includes specialist insurance and reinsurance, construction and engineering lawyers.
-We have experience of both ad hoc and institutional arbitration and have acted for clients in complex, high value disputes under the rules of the LCIA, ICC and DIAC.
+We have experience of both ad hoc and institutional arbitration and have acted for clients in complex, high value disputes under the rules of the LCIA, ICC, SCC and DIAC.

 We have long-standing relationships with specialist barristers at the prominent arbitration sets, as well as many top arbitrators, and work closely alongside our network of leading foreign law firms to ensure that our clients benefit from the best possible expertise, whatever the governing law or seat of the arbitration.
 We also work closely with US law firms who have expertise in Bilateral and Multilateral disputes under the auspices of ICSID.